 There is no need to separately register for Amazon EFN because you automatically get this service under the FBA program but it’s important to choose your marketplace.
 Whichever European marketplace you select, it enables you to use EFN for all marketplaces as your listings are uploaded with the same SKU.
 What’s the benefit you ask? – Single VAT number that eliminates financial stress for a chunk of your inventory.
 EFN gives you the flexibility of enlisting your products on all European marketplaces under a single VAT number and you also become applicable for Prime status.
 But the storage fees are higher, so it’s apt for a small business however if you’re thinking large scale, there are better options under FBA for selling your goods in the international market.

 But just like the EFN has its benefits, it comes with a set of disadvantages –

-FBA European fulfillment network functions under Amazon, which means you don’t need to worry about setting up your inventory at the warehouse or supervise third party logistics.
-However the downfall is that you will need to pay cross border fees applicable from the home country to other shipping countries, that can weigh down on your expenditure.
+FBA European fulfillment network functions under Amazon, which means you don’t need to worry about setting up your inventory at the warehouse or supervise third-party logistics.
+However, the downfall is that you will need to pay cross-border fees applicable from the home country to other shipping countries, which can weigh down on your expenditure.

 There is a lot of work, and there isn’t a whole lot of time, so how can you manage this?
-Here is the answer, on Fab On Go we have experienced and highly skilled virtual assistants who can enhance your brand presence and improve sales in 2020 for Q1 sales, alongside an analytical feedback of your conversions.
+Here is the answer, on Fab On Go we have experienced and highly skilled Amazon Human Resource who can enhance your brand presence and improve sales in 2020 for Q1 sales, alongside analytical feedback of your conversions.

 Want to know more about our services?
 Just call us or email us for immediate assistance!
-Request a free consult this instant to avail our consultation or subscribe to our mailing list to get instant updates for Amazon seller/vendor central based tasks.
+Request a free consult this instant to avail of our consultation or subscribe to our mailing list to get instant updates for Amazon seller/vendor central-based tasks.